Updated: Oct 8

 3tbsp pumpkin seeds

-350ml milk soured with the juice of half a lemon (or use buttermilk)
+350ml milk soured with the juice of half a lemon (or use yoghurt or buttermilk)

-1. Mix all the dry ingredients together in a bowl then add the milk a little at a time, mixing until a dough forms.
-If you feel the dough is too wet you can stop adding the milk or add a little more flour.
+1. Mix all the dry ingredients together in a bowl, mixing until a dough forms.
+If the dough is too wet to bring together you can add a little more flour.

 2. Put the rolled ball of dough onto a floured baking sheet and make a cross with a sharp knife or bread scraper deep into the dough, stopping just before you cut through.